 With the price of colleges on the rise, many upcoming high school graduates are looking to trade schools and technical schools to train for jobs that provide a steady source of income.
-A number of adults, affected by the loss of jobs in the faltering economy, have also looked to alternate career paths in order to increase their job prospects.
+Many adults, affected by the loss of jobs in the faltering economy, have also looked to alternate career paths to increase their job prospects.

-Many trade and technical schools offer a variety of programs that prepare students for a number of growing careers, one of them being Diesel Technology.
+Rosedale Technical College offers a variety of programs that can prepare students for several growing careers, one of them being Diesel Technology.
 Statistics show that Diesel Technology is a growing field with many career options.
-Consider the numbers:

 - As of 2018, the U.S. Bureau of Labor Statistics estimates that there are at least 285,300 diesel mechanics and service technicians.

-- The U.S. Bureau of Labor Statistics estimates a 5 percent increase in job openings by 2020, which adds an additional over 35,000 jobs.
+- The U.S. Bureau of Labor Statistics estimates a 5 percent increase in job openings by 2020, which adds over 35,000 jobs.

-The Marcellus Shale industry also has a need for trained diesel mechanics to fix and maintain the heavy trucks and equipment that is used in drilling.
+The Marcellus Shale industry also needs trained diesel mechanics to fix and maintain the heavy trucks and equipment that are used in drilling.
 Because such a large number of equipment is involved, there is enough work to keep any diesel mechanic busy.

 The jobs aren’t limited though – in fact attending a trade school or technical school for Diesel Technology offers numerous career opportunities, including:

 Not all jobs in the diesel mechanic field require wrenching.
-As a matter of fact, some of our graduates use their technical background in an office setting.
+Some of our graduates use their technical background in an office setting.

 While mechanical skills are a major quality of becoming a diesel technician, some qualities that are important include:

-- Organizational Skills: Diesel mechanics must keep workspaces clean and organized in order to maintain safety and accountability for parts.
+Organizational Skills: Diesel mechanics must keep workspaces clean and organized to maintain safety and accountability for parts.

-- Physical Strength: Big trucks mean big parts.
-Diesel technicians often lift heavy parts and tools when working on equipment, so it’s important that he or she is able to maneuver heavy objects.
+Physical Strength: Big trucks mean big parts.
+Diesel technicians often lift heavy parts and tools when working on equipment, so he or she must be able to maneuver heavy objects.

-- Troubleshooting Skills: Like many technical trades, diesel technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in mechanical and electronic systems.
+Troubleshooting Skills: Like many technical trades, diesel technicians use diagnostic equipment on engine systems and components to identify and fix problems in mechanical and electronic systems.
 They must be familiar with electronic control systems and the appropriate tools needed to fix and maintain them.

-Rosedale Tech’s Student Success Team helps connect students to meaningful careers.
-We work with over 1,800 employers around the region, many of which regularly visit Rosedale Tech’s campus for career fairs, mock interviews, and classroom presentations.
+Our Rosedale Tech’s Student Success Team helps connect students to meaningful careers.
+We work with over 1,800 employers around the region, many of which regularly visit our campus for career fairs, mock interviews, and classroom presentations.

 Worried about how you are going to pay for your education?
 Financial aid* is available to those who qualify.
 In addition, many of the employers we partner with offer education benefits, such as tuition reimbursement, tool bonuses, continued education, and more.
 If you are looking for a solid career with a steady income, wait no longer.

-Contact us today to schedule a tour and see if Rosedale Tech is the right fit for you!
+Are you ready to start an education that could prepare you for a fulfilling career?
+Contact us today to schedule a tour and see if Rosedale Technical College is the right fit for you!